Pliperkiller/GDECC/README.md

 - "Excecute" cd GDECC
 - "Insert your SQLserver connection string inside appsettings.json or request acces to the default configured cloud server."
 - "Excecute" dotnet run
+- API will be running at http://localhost:5000 if run on local

 ---
 ## Features